sei-relativity/lab-w10d02-mongo-mongoose-intro/README.md

-## Inserting Seed Data Using Mongoose
+## Insert Seed Data Using Mongoose

 Insert into the database using **create** method: